justindwang/CS100-Final-Project/README.md

 ## How to Run Attendance Manager v.0.0.1 ##

-<a href="https://github.com/bernieshan/CS100-Final-Project/archive/master.zip">Click here to download the application files</a> then run cmake and make on your computer to produce the application.exe file.
+First make sure you are either on Linux OS, or have the CMake compatability for terminal. <a href="https://github.com/bernieshan/CS100-Final-Project/archive/master.zip">Click here to download the application files</a> then run the "cmake" and "make" commands in your computer terminal to generate the "application.exe" file.
 From there, you can run Attendance Manager and begin tracking attendance and Attendance infractions.

 ### Project Report ###